Please Let Me Wonder

 "Please Let Me Wonder" is a song by the American rock band the Beach Boys from their 1965 album The Beach Boys Today!.
 Written by Brian Wilson and Mike Love, it was the first song Wilson wrote under the influence of marijuana.
-The lyrics are about a man who does not know if a girl loves him and is afraid of learning the answer, and so he prefers to fantasize that she does.
 On February 15, the song was issued as the B-side to their "Do You Wanna Dance?" single before the album's release.

 Background and arrangement

 "Please Let Me Wonder" was the first song Wilson wrote under the influence of marijuana.
 Wilson said that he produced the song "as a tribute to Phil Spector", although the arrangement, which highlights different, individual instruments throughout the song, was in direct contrast to the methods employed by Spector for his Wall of Sound.

 AllMusic reviewer Matthew Greenwald wrote of the song:

 Built around a lilting, gracious melody that vaguely recalls some of Wilson's doo wop influences, it's also somewhat akin to some of the contemporary (and mostly upcoming) ballad statements that folk-rock would embrace. ...Through the years, it has become known as one of the most treasured of Brian Wilson's more obscure album cuts.
 A quantum leap for this gifted composer.

 The instrumentation includes drums, timpani, tambourine, bass, two guitars, acoustic guitar, piano, tack piano, organ, horns, and vibraphone.
 In journalist David Howard's description, the song "specifically demonstrates" Wilson's "newfound insight" of "deconstruct[ing] songs into tiny increments and deal with each instrument individually, stacking sounds one at a time."
 Contributing to this effect, academic Jody O'Regan writes that the arrangement has "Some little accents, like the use of vibraphone, [that] only happen three times, and not always in a repetitive fashion.
 Similarly, a second electric guitar pops in and out during chorus sections to thicken the texture of the song, while horn parts surface in verse two, to delineate the sound of each song section."